sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/draft-table-methods.md

 hidden: true
 ---

-You can choose from among the following options for extracting tables, depending on your needs:
+You can choose from among the following options for extracting tables:

 ### Overview of table methods